static-web-server/static-web-server/docs/content/index.md

 </div>
 </div>

+!!! warning "v1.x End of Life (2023-01-06)"
+    The [`v1.19.4`](https://github.com/static-web-server/static-web-server/releases/tag/v1.19.4) was the last version of the 1.x series and will be no longer supported.<br>
+    So we encourage users to migrate to v2 which has similar and additional features as well as significant performance and security improvements.
+Follow [the v2 migration steps](./migration.md).

 ## Overview

 **Static Web Server** (or **`SWS`** abbreviated) is a very small and fast production-ready web server suitable to serve static web files or assets.